fredgibbs/fredgibbs.github.io/courses/american-food/food-blog-analysis.md

 - Make sure you're answering the question about the future historian as stated below!

-## Questions to keep in mind while reading and writing?
+## Questions to keep in mind while reading and writing
 - Who is the intended audience?
 What do they know?
 Are they intimidated by cooking?
 Are they already proficient cooks?
 - What kind of assumptions does the author(s) make about cooking/cuisine/food?
 - What kind of larger themes do the blogs appeal to (exotic, health, comfort, frugality, regional or national food, etc)?